QLever: Contents

-For OpenStreetMap and OpenHistoricalMap data, the QLever engine supports a limited subset of GeoSPARQL functions, supplemented by a precomputed subset of GeoSPARQL relationships stored as dedicated triples.
+For OpenStreetMap and OpenHistoricalMap data, the QLever engine supports a subset of GeoSPARQL functions, supplemented by a precomputed subset of GeoSPARQL relationships stored as dedicated triples.

 Adoption

+The Wikimedia Foundation issued a report in January 2026 qualifying QLever and Virtuoso Universal Server as high-performance candidates for replacing Blazegraph.

-Besides the official instance, the QLever engine also powers the official SPARQL endpoint of DBLP.
+Besides the official instance, the QLever engine also powers the official SPARQL endpoint of DBLP and UniProt.
 QLever is one of the candidates to replace Blazegraph as the triplestore for the Wikidata Query Service.